Should You Build a Safe Room in Your Basement?

 In a client’s basement, it is pretty easy to find a location that uses at least two foundation walls, sometimes three.
 Leveraging existing walls leaves the homeowner more resources available for the remaining walls and doors to achieve a higher level of security than the budget would have otherwise allowed.

 Similarly, the floor is impenetrable.
 While an attack from a lower level into the floor of a vault is naturally rare, leveraging a basement floor removes one possible vulnerability in your vault room.

 Panic Room Concealment

-Another big benefit of installing a basement safe room is the natural concealment it offers.
-In above ground floors it is more conceivable for a criminal to notice a safe room.
+Another significant benefit of installing a basement safe room is the natural concealment it offers.
+A criminal more likely notices above-ground rooms.
 They can easily see exterior walls.
 There may be windows.
-If there is a certain amount of square footage on the second floor, for example, there must be at least that much square footage on the first floor.
+If there is a certain amount of square footage on the second floor, there must be at least that much square footage on the first floor.

-Create a Basement Safe Room
+Other Basement Safe Room Benefits

 In theory, a basement panic room has the advantage of theoretically leading to an escape tunnel.
 In practice, though, this elaborate feature is rarely implemented outside of Hollywood films.
 Maintaining such a tunnel is complicated and is of limited necessity in America, where police response is relatively prompt.
 Alternatively, depending on the home’s layout, clients can install a high-security, operable window if they need to escape.